SunnyChaturvedi/InnovationLabProject-CS299-/README.md

 Andrew G. Howard, Menglong Zhu, Bo Chen, Dmitry Kalenichenko, Weijun Wang, Tobias Weyand, Marco Andreetto, Hartwig Adam

-The webapp was deployed temporarily on ngrok. note - the deployment was only for a temporary time as we couldnt afford the paid service of hosting.(the webapp deployment notebook  runned in google colab is attached)
+The webapp was deployed temporarily on ngrok from google colab. note - the deployment was only for a temporary time as we couldnt afford the paid service of hosting.(the webapp deployment notebook runned in google colab is attached)

 To run locally -